ClaudioLutz/CreditROBOT/Description English/01_Bonitaetsauskuenfte_und_Monitoring.md

 - Information is **standardized and multilingual** (German, French, English, soon also Italian)
 - **IT integration** is possible via standardized interfaces as well as individual systems
 - Available via the **online platform “CrediWEB”**
-- Option for **individual research** in addition to standard reports
+- Option for **individual research** in addition to the standard report
 - For numerous countries, **automatic monitoring** of credit information is possible

 **Product Offerings and Country Groups**
-- There are **four graduated information products** tailored to respective risk needs
+- There are **four graduated information products** tailored to specific risk requirements
-- Foreign surcharges are **added to the base price of the respective report products**
+- Foreign surcharges are **added to the base price of the respective information products**
 - The **level of detail of the reports varies by country**
 - Information typically includes **detailed data on creditworthiness, financial situation, and the business environment** of the respective international partner